Sunday, October 2, 2016

 Rollerblades/inline skates, bikes, strollers/baby joggers, motorized vehicles and pets on the course are prohibited.
 The use of an iPod, mp3 player, CD player or other audio/video device is discouraged but allowed.

 Please inform your friends and family supporting you on race day, that no dogs are allowed in Runners’ Village during the event.

 There will be several aid stations along the course, as well as paramedics traveling the course.
 Water, Gatorade Endurance Formula (lemon-lime performance drink), and portable restrooms will be available at miles 2.25, 4.75, 7.25, 9.75 and 12 as well as the Start/Finish.
 GU gels (tri-berry and salted caramel) will be at the mile 7.25 fluid station.
 Food will be provided at the finish.
 Every mile will be clearly marked on a stand-up sign along the route.

 Race officials may cancel, delay or change the event in case of extreme weather or other conditions that may affect the safety and health of the participants.
 In the event of cancellation, refunds will not be issued.

-We utilize the ChronoTrack “B tag” system for race timing for the Half Marathon with time clocks at 5K, 10K and 15K along the course.
+We utilize the ChronoTrack “B tag” system for race timing.
 The “B-tag” will be affixed to the back of the race bib.
 Do not peel off the “B-tag”.
 No additional steps are needed prior to the start of your specific race.

 Make sure the race bib is affixed to the front of your body and is placed on the layer of apparel that will be worn throughout the race (ie: do not put it on a shirt/ jacket, then take off the shirt/jacket mid-race and carry the bib with you), Do not fold or wrinkle your bib prior to attaching it, and make sure it is not covered by a race belt, water bottle, etc.